robertopauletto/javascript/README.md

     // also good
     function getType() {
-      // set the default type to 'no type' const type = this.type || 'no type';
+      // imposta il tipo predefinito a  'no type' const type = this.type || 'no type';

       return type;